 Twitter fixes security issue affecting some Android devices

-Aug 5 (Reuters) - Twitter Inc TWTR.N said on Wednesday it has fixed a security issue that could allow hackers to access private Twitter data of some Android users, including messages.
+Aug 5 (Reuters) - Twitter Inc TWTR.N said on Wednesday it had fixed a security issue that could have allowed hackers to access private Twitter data, including messages, of some Android users.

 The microblogging site said it was not aware if the security issue was exploited by attackers, adding it had updated Twitter's Android app so that other apps cannot access its data. (https://bit.ly/2Ptw5Al)